andresballenf/nuolo-app/IAP_PLUGIN_PRODUCTION_SETUP.md

 nvm use 18
 npm run start

-# Note: IAP.connectAsync() will fail in Expo Go/simulator
+# Note: initConnection will fail in Expo Go/simulator
 # This is expected - use mock data for development
 ```